cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/exit.md

 main();
 ```

-## Tutorial Plasma CUI Wallet - The End
+## Tutorial [framework name] CUI Wallet - The End

-This tutorial is really simple implementation.
+This tutorial is very simple implementation.
 This wallet is not near production quality we need a lot more work to make it ready for the Mainnet usage.

 By the way, we really appriciate your interest in [framework name].
 Looking forward to seeing your next project running on [framework name].